 The Better Cotton Initiative intends to conduct its affairs in compliance with the applicable antitrust/competition laws of the United States, the states within the United States and other countries and jurisdictions.
 Accordingly, BCI has adopted an Antitrust Policy for itself and its members, advisors, and participants, in connection with participation in BCI’s activities.
-Please make sure you read the BCI Anti-trust Policy by clicking here.
+Please make sure you read the BCI Anti-trust Policy here.

 BCI New Country Start-Up Policy 2016

 We continue to receive requests from countries wanting to start growing Better Cotton.
 The BCI New Country Start-Up Process provides the approach and methodology that an entity should follow, if wishing to initiate a Better Cotton Programme in a new country.
-This process is detailed in the BCI New Country Start-Up Policy 2016, which can be reviewed by clicking here.
+This process is detailed in the BCI New Country Start-Up Policy 2016, which can be reviewed here.

 Full details on the BCI Grievance Management Process are available here.